naims-aims/awesome-ms-imaging-ai/readme.md

 ## Tools

 - [FSL](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki) - FSL is a comprehensive library of analysis tools for FMRI, MRI and DTI brain imaging data.
+- [PyTorch](https://pytorch.org/) - PyTorch is one of the most popular deep learning frameworks.
+- [MONAI](https://monai.io/) - MONAI is a set of medical imaging specific frameworks built on top of PyTorch

 <!-- END CONTENT -->